 Isolation level Definition READ_UNCOMMITTED Lowest isolation level, which indicates that dirty reads, (degree 1) non-repeatable reads and phantom reads can occur.
 This level allows modifications by one transaction to be read by another transaction before any changes have been committed (a "dirty read").
 If any of the changes are rolled back, the second transaction will have retrieved an invalid modification.
 READ_COMMITTED Indicates that dirty reads are prevented.
 Non-repeatable (degree 2) reads and phantom reads can occur.
 This level only prohibits a transaction from reading modifications with uncommitted changes in it.
-REPEATABLE READ Indicates that dirty reads and non-repeatable reads are prevented.
+REPEATABLE_READ Indicates that dirty reads and non-repeatable reads are prevented.
 Phantom reads can occur.
 This level prohibits a transaction from reading uncommitted changes, and it also prohibits the situation where one transaction reads a record, a second transaction alters the record, and the first transaction rereads the record, getting different values the second time (a "non-repeatable read").
+SNAPSHOT Indicates that dirty reads, non-repeatable reads and phantom reads are prevented.
+Commits can still fail however, as snapshot isolation avoids using locks.
 SERIALIZABLE Highest isolation level, Indicates that dirty reads, non- (degree 3) repeatable reads and phantom reads are prevented.
 Phantoms are records returned as a result of a search, but which were not seen by the same transaction when the identical search criteria was previously used.
 For example, another transaction may have inserted records which match the original search.

-&lt;sup>6 Isolation level is a standard concept when referring to ACID properties of a transaction.
-See http://en.wikipedia.org/wiki/Transaction\isolation\level for more info.
+6 Isolation level is a standard concept when referring to ACID properties of a transaction.
+See http://en.wikipedia.org/wiki/Transaction_isolation_level for more info.